altescape/pi_setup/README.md

 # pi_setup
 Setup a new Raspberry Pi with latest Ruby, Vim, screen, etc

+Need to move all this to ansible playbook (https://serversforhackers.com/an-ansible-tutorial)

 ```
 apt install tmux
 apt-get install zsh